kamskanagi/Utilities/Docker commands.md

 # UseFul Docker Commands
-Docker technology makes it possible to build, distribute, and run applications using containers.
-A Container is a piece of software that packages the code and all of its dependencies so that the application can execute regardless of the environment.
-The container encapsulates the program and its dependencies into a self-contained package that can operate anywhere.
-The absence of physical hardware allows for more efficient use of computing resources.
-Containers provide virtualization at the operating system level.
-Furthermore, developers may communicate more quickly without having to worry about which software dependencies they need to install.
-A container is a runnable image instance.
-An image is a read-only template containing Docker container creation instructions.
-The Docker API or CLI can be used to create, start, stop, move, or destroy containers.
-A single container can be connected to one or more networks, and storage can be attached to it.
-A new picture can also be produced based on the container’s current state.
-Containers can be shared, guaranteeing that everyone who communicates with it receives the same container and operates in the same manner.
+Docker technology enables the building, distribution, and execution of applications using containers, which package the application code and dependencies for portability and efficient use of computing resources.
+Containers provide operating system-level virtualization and can be created, started, stopped, moved, or destroyed using the Docker API or CLI.
+Containers can be connected to networks and storage, and their current state can be used to create new images.
+Containers can be shared, ensuring consistent behavior across multiple environments.
+Below are some of the most useful docker commands.